Skip to content

 Operator Semantics Use In Recursion?

-COUNT(*) / COUNT(expr) Row count Non-recursive only
+COUNT(*) / COUNT(expr) Row count Safe (unbounded)

 SUM(expr) Arithmetic sum Non-recursive only